DISPUTE RESOLUTION EXAMS

 3. Exam Packets

-neither add questions nor combine questions from another scheduled IME
+neither add questions nor combine questions from another scheduled IME for an

-only refer an

 IW for an out-of-state exam with a BWC out-of-state vendor when the IW lives

 evaluating physician is expected to ensure that the MCO receives the ADR report

-reviewing the report to ensure it meets Quality Assurance (QA) requirements
+reviewing the report to ensure it meets Quality Assurance (QA) requirements as

 and in notes.

 its recommended ADR decision to BWC electronically within seven (7) days after

 receipt of the IME report, and the order shall be published under the authority

 of BWC within two (2) days after receipt of the MCO recommendation.
 Additional

-information on BWC Orders may be found in the Orders, Waivers,
+information on BWC Orders may be found in the Orders, Waivers, Appeals and

-staff shall refer to the Independent Medical Examinations policy and procedure
+shall refer to the Independent Medical Examinations policy and procedure

-for additional information and shall follow any other specific
+for additional information and shall follow any other specific instructions

-MCO shall process travel reimbursement requests for ADR exams according to the IW Travel
+shall process travel reimbursement requests for ADR exams according to the IW Travel

 to Appear (FTA) for an ADR Exam